 Knowing how to handle an emergency while undergoing orthodontic treatment is important.
 No matter the cause of your injury, being able to take the proper steps will help to minimize damage and improve your chances of successful treatment.
 Should you or your child experience a problem while wearing braces of any kind, or if you have questions about how to handle a particular dental injury, don’t hesitate to contact our office.
-To provide you with greater insight, our orthodontist, Dr. Jones, has compiled some of the most common questions asked by patients when it comes to orthodontic emergencies.
+To provide you with greater insight, our orthodontists Dr. Jones and Dr. Hanson, has compiled some of the most common questions asked by patients when it comes to orthodontic emergencies.

 What constitutes an orthodontic emergency?